 Music benefits the health of humans in many different ways.
 Reducing pain, anxiety and decreasing stress levels are just a few of the ways music is good for us.

 Brain studies have even shown that music can help treat brain seizures after a stroke and help recovery.
 Music can help keep the memory of a person intact, too.

 But does music benefit animal health in the same way that humans do?
-In recent years more and more research has focused on this — especially the stress-reducing effects of music in dogs.
+In recent years, more and more research has focused on this, especially the stress-reducing effects of music on dogs.

 But the new paper is not just inquiring about any kind of music — instead, building on previous studies, the authors of the new paper evaluated the effect of cat-specific musical sounds on the stress levels of the felines.

 Amanda Hampton, from the Louisiana State University School of Veterinary Medicine, Baton Rouge, is the paper’s first author.

 Hampton and colleagues built on previous work that showed that felines are responsive and remain responsive to the sound of music even when, for example, they are under general anesthesia.

 Other work has explored the different types of music that cats respond to and found that classical music is more likely than pop music or heavy metal to cause relaxation.